mongodb/docs/source/reference/javascript.rst

    This function provides a wrapper around the database command ":dbcommand:`dbStats`".
-The "``scale``" option allows you to configure how the :option:`mongo` shell scales the output values.
+The "``scale``" option allows you to configure how the :program:`mongo` shell scales the output values.
 For example, specify a "``scale``" value of "``1024``" to display kilobytes rather than bytes.